pheonix-03/the-music-maker/README.md

-# the-music-maker
+# The-music-maker
-It is a music maker using only notes and a pace of the song
+- It takes the notes of the music
+- Also the speed of the played notes
+- it generates an mp3 file